Road to Callow

 Shit.

 With a quick activation of her Foresight and Insight, she assessed the situation, her mind racing as she calculated the best course of action.
-She choked down the last of her remaining Shards, despite the risk of mana poisoning, for she knew she was as good as dead if she was caught here.
+She didn’t have much mana to spare, but there was no sense in conserving it now—she was as good as dead if she got caught here.
 As she surveyed her surroundings, she counted at least four others lurking in the shadows, waiting to strike.
 The odds were not in her favor.

-Valla’s world faded into darkness, her consciousness slipping away.
-Before completely succumbing, she heard a final word from the Aevum Imperia, “Take her to Trost and see to her recovery.
+Valla tried to fight it, but the world quickly faded into darkness, her consciousness slipping away.
+Before completely succumbing, she heard some final words from one of the strangers, “Take her to Trost and see to her recovery.
 Her demise cannot be permitted at this juncture.”

 EXPLORE